Public Health Fact Sheet

 What is Mumps?

 Mumps is a vaccine preventable infectious viral disease.
-The virus can spread to multiple tissues and can cause swelling of the salivary glands, pancreas, testes, ovaries, brain and spinal cord.
+The virus can spread to many different tissues and can cause swelling of the salivary glands, pancreas, testes, ovaries, brain and spinal cord.
+Serious complications can occur.

 Mumps is spread by direct contact with the saliva or respiratory droplets from the mouth, nose, or throat of an infected person.